vdclab/vdclab-wiki/IDDomainSpotter.md

  {.links-list}

  ## Notes from the user
- - Users can score protein sequences with amino acid motifs chosen by the user
+ - Users can score protein sequences with amino acid features chosen by the user
  - Scored protein sequences are visualized by a graph only

  ## Ease of use